Tigana: Setting

 The world where Tigana takes place is a planet orbited by two moons.
 Kay notes that some of his readers tried to connect Tigana with A Song for Arbonne by speculating the stories take place on the same fictional world; Kay explained that he only repeated the same idea rather than attempting to expand his canon.

 Action is centered on the Peninsula of the Palm, which shares a common culture and language, but, like medieval Italy, is not a unified nation, comprising instead nine provinces with a long history of internecine struggle.
 The provinces are: Asoli, Astibar, Certando, Chiara, Corte, Ferraut, Senzio, Tigana, and Tregea.
 With great subtlety, Kay conveys the fact that all this takes place in the Southern Hemisphere of the unnamed world.

 This internal conflict facilitates the conquest of the region by two powerful sorcerers: Brandin, the King of Ygrath, and Alberico, an independent warlord from the empire of Barbadior.
 The two sorcerers conquered simultaneously but independently the peninsula, and have divided it in an uneasy balance of power.

-Kay says that the province of Tigana, and thus the book, was inadvertently named after the football player Jean Tigana.
-Because of this, the Italian edition of the novel uses the name Tigane instead.
+In an interview, Kay noted that the title of the book inadvertently coincided with the football player Jean Tigana.
+Because of this, the Italian translation of the novel used the title Tigane instead.